egovernments/municipal-services/tradelicense/README.md

 ### Kafka Producers

-`save-tl-tradelicense` : tl-services sends data to this topic to push to the database table.
+`save-tl-tradelicense` : tradelicense sends data to this topic to push to the database table.
-`update-tl-tradelicense` : tl-services sends data to this topic to update the entries to the database table.
+`update-tl-tradelicense` : tradelicense sends data to this topic to update the entries to the database table.
-`update-tl-workflow` : tl-services sends data to this topic to update the workflow data.
+`update-tl-workflow` : tradelicense sends data to this topic to update the workflow data.
 `egov.collection.payment-create` : Service sneds dats to this topic when the payments is triggered.
 `notification.sms` : This topic is used to send the sms notification `persist-user-events-async` : TL uses this topic to save the event notification